holochain/docs-pages/src/pages/get-started/index.md

   import { clientContext } from './contexts';

   let client: AppAgentClient | undefined;

   let loading = true;

-  $: client, loading;

   onMount(async () => {
-    // We pass '' as url because it will dynamically be replaced in launcher environments client = await AppAgentWebsocket.connect('', 'forum');
+    // We pass an unused string as the url because it will dynamically be replaced in launcher environments client = await AppAgentWebsocket.connect(new URL('https://UNUSED'), 'forum');

     loading = false;
   });